 What is an escrow account and how does it work?
 What is escrow on a house?
 In order to answer these questions, we’ll look at a few of the uses and definitions related to the concept of escrow.

 The definition of escrow is, essentially, the process of putting a third party in charge of documents or finances in order to ensure that timely payments are made and that all parties to a real estate transaction are protected.

 Escrow can be used for a variety of purposes during the home purchase and ownership process.

 This type of escrow account holds the Earnest Money Deposit (EMD), documents related to the transaction, and any other items needed to complete the purchase and sale of a home or property.
 That means that if the sale falls through, a neutral third party is holding the money involved until the financial details are completed.
 This protects everyone involved and ensures that the terms of the contract are upheld.

+What is escrow payment?
 In the case of escrow on a house, the escrow payment will be 1/12 of the estimated annual cost of required payments like property taxes and homeowner’s insurance.
 That means that the payment can vary according to insurance rates, property assessments, and other factors.